SmithWillSuffice/ddfpuzzles/README.md

 ### Usage
 Place the module `puzzsolver.py` in a subdirectory named `./ddfpuzzles/` somewhere in one of your `PYTHONPATH` directories.
 Optionally copy the two examples `jug_fill.py` and `nine_sliding_blocks.py` into this directory as well.

-If you know how to create a class derived from `PuzzSolver` with an `__iter()__` method which runs through all possible single step moves available given the current game state.
-It should yield the state of the game after such a valid move.
+Given any discrete state finite move game, if you know what defines a valid move, then you should be able to write a class derived from `PuzzSolver` with an `__iter()__` method which runs through all possible single step moves available given the current game state, it should `yield` the state of the game after such a valid move.

-The `puzzsolver` module should be able to solve the game for you, by returning a list of valid moves which go from the start of the game to the goal (end state) of the game.
-For this to work you also need to define a member function `canonical()` for your class which converts the current game state into a canonical form (a representative of an equivalence class of game states).
+The `puzzsolver` module should then be able to solve the game for you, by returning a list of valid moves which go from the start of the game to the goal (end state) of the game.
+For this to work you also need to define a member function `canonical()` for your class which converts the current game state into a canonical form (a representative of an equivalence class of game states), and you will need at least one other member function `isgoal()` which should return `True` of the current state of the game is a solution.

 For more details please read the docstrings in the modules.